 THE WARRIOR CAN BE ALONE WITHOUT BEING TOO LONELY

-This is another essential quality because warriors always experience some minimization, slander, smearing, put downs, side lining, isolation, ostracism, derision, and social rejection by the “establishment”.
+This is another essential quality because warriors always experience some minimization, slander, smearing, put downs, isolation, ostracism, derision, and social rejection by the “establishment”.
 If one cannot function alone and do it with joy most of the time, one will never get too far.
 The role of the warrior, while it may not seem to be so, is to be a type of leader, which is always a lonely type of role.